This is the baby story for Forrest, our committee member Heidi’s son.

 Maisy & Molly

-This is the baby stories for Maisy and Molly, our previous committee member Lee’s daughters.
+These are the baby stories for Maisy and Molly, our previous committee member Lee’s daughters.

 Our beautiful twin girls Maisy & Molly were born on 29th Sept 2014 at The Princess Royal SCBU at 25 weeks.
 Both weighed 1 ½ pounds and required immediate medical attention.
 They were transferred to the Trevor Mann Baby Unit in Brighton.
 Both were very sick with a number of complications.
 Sadly, Molly’s complications were too much for her and Molly received her Angel Wings on the 3rd October 2014 at 4 days old.
 She lives on however in the heart of her twin sister Maisy who has gone from strength to strength with the help of the amazing hospital teams.
 Her stay on TMBU lasted 127 days, during which time she fought a brain bleed, lung hemorrhage, heart surgery and severe reflux.
 Just over 4 years down the line however and a few more hospital stays later she is enjoying life with little in the way of signs of her early battle.
 She certainly has the strength, courage and determination of both her and her twin sister.